 Known as Italy’s migrants’ doctor, Pietro Bartolo was elected to the European Parliament as a candidate of the center-left Democratic Party (PD) in Italy.
 In May's elections, he secured 274,000 votes - the fifth most voted candidate in Italy - though only a handful came from his home island of Lampedusa.

 He now spends four days a week in Brussels getting ready for the European Parliament’s first plenary session on July 2.
-But every weekend he travels back to Lampedusa, a 22-square-kilometer island closer to the Libyan and Tunisian coasts than to Sicily.
+But every weekend he travels back to Lampedusa, a 22-square-kilometer island closer to African coasts than to the Italian mainland.
 There, he goes back to his usual routine: As the director of the island’s health services, he was also in charge of giving first aid to the migrants who landed here.

 On June 15, he was on the dock to meet 10 migrants, among them two pregnant women and three minors, who were allowed to be evacuated from the Sea-Watch 3 rescue ship for medical reasons.
 The Sea-Watch 3 rescued more than 50 migrants off the coast of Libya on June 12 and sailed towards Lampedusa.
 But Italy's government has not allowed the ship to dock, and Interior Minister Matteo Salvini, leader of the far-right League party, signed a new decree to fine NGOs rescuing migrants at sea.